May 26 , 2020

 Though it is probably a safe bet to say that most indicas are sedative and most sativas are uplifting, it is not always true.
 This is why it is important to note the misinterpreted sativa name that had evolved in our culture to equate to the tall and sparse cannabis plant.

 How can you determine the difference in effects if not by indica or sativa?Now you are asking the right questions.
 By understanding the basics of some complex cannabis jargon, you can determine which strains will be best for you and your moods or desired high.
 You will also be able to chat with the big league tokers.
-Each strain has a lineage, parent strains; a cannabinoid profile, the strength of the psychoactive effect in relation to other components of the plant; and terpenes, the taste and aromas which have a relation with certain effects.
+Each strain has a lineage, parent strains; a cannabinoid profile, the strength of the psychoactive effect in relation to other components of the plant; and terpenes, the taste, and aromas that have a relation with certain effects.

-LineageThe lineage of the bud are its two (sometimes three) parents.
+LineageThe lineage of the bud is its two (sometimes three) parents.
 Then, of course, those parents have parents, and so on, unless bred by a landrace.
 The newer strains who have a very long and complicated lineage are usually referred to as dankenstein strains - a tribute to Frankenstein, a mad scientist experiment.
 Knowing all about the parent strains can help you to understand what might be going on in its baby strain.

 The cannabinoid profile is important.
 However, most people get hung up on the THC content, and sometimes now the CBD content.
 Though, it is very important to know that there are thousands of other cannabinoids that affect the bud.
 Many people tend to believe that indica is high in THC and that is what causes couch-lock, however, this is not true.
 CBN is the cannabinoid that derives from THC and makes you sleepy.
 So you see, you need to understand your cannabinoid profiles a little better to discern the actual effects.
 Ask you local bud tender for some help on this one!